by Kim Socha

 *Full disclosure: The author provided me with an advanced copy for review.

-Kim Socha, Ph.D., is author of Animal Liberation and Atheism: Dismantling the Procrustean Bed; she’s also an English instructor, animal advocate, and intersectional social justice activist.
+Kim Socha, Ph.D., is author of Animal Liberation and Atheism: Dismantling the Procrustean Bed, and a contributor to Atheist Voices of Minnesota; she’s also an English instructor, animal advocate, and intersectional social justice activist.
 She publishes and speaks on topics such as animal liberation, ageism, atheism, feminism, radical pedagogy, and youth justice.